-In 2011, the Scottish Government established a Ministerial Advisory Group on Learning for Sustainability, and accepted all 31 of its recommendations in March 2013 (Learning for Sustainability (LfS)).
-These included an internationally-rare entitlement on LfS and highlights the importance of outdoor learning.
-Peter Higgins chaired the Group and now leads the team tasked with implementing its recommendations, including liaising with UNESCO as the Scottish member of a global network on ‘reorienting teacher education to address sustainability’.
+In 2011, the Scottish Government established a Ministerial Advisory Group on Learning for Sustainability, and accepted all 31 of its recommendations in March 2013.
+This policy commitment to embedding LfS and outdoor learning within the curriculum is one of very few international examples.
+Peter Higgins chaired the Group and now leads the team tasked with implementing its recommendations, including liaising with UNESCO as the Scottish member of a global network on “reorienting teacher education to address sustainability”.

-Alongside this, and working with a wide range of parteners, we established a United Nations 'Regional Centre of Expertise in Education for Sustainable Development' for Scotland (LfSScotland).
-This was approved by UNESCO in 2012 and is located on our Moray House School of Education and Sport campus.
+Working with a wide range of partners, we established a United Nations “Regional Centre of Expertise in Education for Sustainable Development” for Scotland.
+This is located on our Moray House School of Education and Sport campus.